McFlip/http-request-lab/README.md

 # http-request-lab

 Learn how to use REST APIs.
-Demos built with HTTPie and Flask.
+Demos built with HTTPie and Flask in Python.

+This lab is aimed at beginners.

+- You are not a programmer but you need to use APIs.
+- You are a programmer that is learning API programming and want to see some common examples.

 ## Prereqs